 Posted Apr 17, 2013

 A good description of the methodology used in this study can be found here.
-PT blogger Stanley Coren also discusses this study here.
+PT blogger Stanley Coren also discusses the study here.
 An important thing to note is that the idea of being a dog or cat person is not the same as whether or not one owns one of these pets.
 Not all dog or cat owners self-identify as a dog or cat person, and not all self-identified dog or cat people have pets.
 There are many factors that can influence pet ownership.
-For some people lifestyle factors may be the main reason determining if they own a pet and if so what kind.
+For some people, lifestyle factors may be the main factor determining if they own a pet, and if so, what kind.
 The focus of the study by Gosling, Sandy, and Potter (2010) was whether people identified themselves as being a dog person, a cat person, both, or neither.